 Signs of a Complicated Infection

-Sometimes the symptoms of your yeast infection can be more serious and require extra care.
+Sometimes the symptoms of a yeast infection can be more serious and require extra care.
 You might need a longer course of treatment or a plan to keep the infection from coming back.

-You can develop a more complicated infection if:
+You can get a more complicated infection if: